 - COMP 6902 [0.5 credit] (formerly 95.692) (CSI 7900)

 - Doctoral Comprehensive

-written examination: typically, a major and two minor areas.
-An oral
+examination: typically, a major and two minor areas.
+An oral examination occurs

-extra course requirements) or passed unconditionally.
-If failed this
+course requirements) or passed unconditionally.
+If failed this course may

 - COMP 6908 [0.0 credit]